13 Best Elderly Footwear Options for Fall Prevention in 2026

 Why podiatrists recommend it

-Propet builds therapeutic footwear that addresses bunion and hammertoe pain through roomier construction and softer materials that reduce friction on sensitive areas.
-The TravelActiv uses engineered mesh with different densities positioned strategically for ventilation, support, and adaptability to various foot shapes.
-A firm heel counter supports walking while the cushioned EVA insole creates a custom feel.
-Padded collars around the ankle prevent chafing and accommodate wide feet or orthotic inserts.
+Propet builds therapeutic footwear for bunion and hammertoe pain through roomier construction and softer materials that reduce friction on sensitive areas.
+The TravelActiv uses engineered mesh with varying densities for ventilation, support, and adaptability to different foot shapes.
+A firm heel counter supports walking, while a cushioned EVA insole creates a custom feel.
+Padded ankle collars prevent chafing and fit wide feet or orthotic inserts.

 Best for elderly users

-Seniors dealing with bunions, hammertoes, and sensitive toes benefit most from the extra room this shoe provides.
+Seniors dealing with bunions, hammertoes, and sensitive toes benefit most from the extra room.
 The stretch knit upper adjusts to foot shape changes throughout the day, particularly helping those with neuropathy.
 Propet offers width options from slim to XX-wide, accommodating swollen or deformed feet that standard shoes cannot fit properly.

 Key fall prevention features